leosmerling-hopeit/fraud-poc/README.md

 Using a customer_id and email, pass a new order to the service using the Live: Predict Endpoint:
 ![](docs/img/api03.png)

-And check the results, all calcualted features plus an is_fraud field is returned:
+And check the results, all calculated features plus a `is_fraud` field are returned:
 ```
 {
   "order_id": "ce4798f5-6127-4d6e-bf1d-dda810eab26b",